rahmannlab/rahmannlab.github.io/people.md

 layout: people
 ---

-# People
+# Group Members

-The group has offices in both Essen and Dortmund.
+The group has offices on the UdS Campus, Center for Bioinformatics, Building E2.1, first floor.

-**Essen**: Group members can be reached by email using the address Firstname.Lastname@uni-due.de.\\
-The location V183 refers to Virchowstr.
-183, 45147 Essen.\\
-The location UDE refers to the university campus, Universitätsstr.
-5, 45141 Essen.

-**Dortmund**: Group members can be reached by email using the address Firstname.Lastname@tu-dortmund.de.\\
+Group members can generally be reached by email using one of the addresses Firstname.Lastname@uni-saarland.de or lastname@cs.uni-saarland.de.
-The location OH14 refers to Otto-Hahn-Str.
-14, 44227 Dortmund.

 <br />